It’s almost time to fly! Read on for everything you need to know before you travel from Birmingham Airport.

 - Check with your transport provider for any delays or disruptions.

-- Book any special assistance for getting to the airport at least 48 hours in advance.
+- Book any Assisted Travel for getting to the airport at least 48 hours in advance.
 Get more information here.

 Watch this useful video on getting to Birmingham Airport.